Pinsplash/halflife2chaos/README.md

 For Half-Life 2 Chaos, but not the Episodes, you must have Half-Life 2 installed for the mod to find the levels.

+To play Episode One Chaos, you must also install Half-Life 2 Chaos, and if you wish to play Episode Two Chaos, you must also install Half-Life 2 Chaos and Episode One Chaos.

 As of version 0.2.2, you no longer need to copy map files into the `maps` folders.

 If you want to play Chaos in other mods or Half-Life: Source, you can try, but there can be several issues that we wouldn't be able to fix.